DanielJR78/cypress-cucumber-sample/README.md

   ```

 # Test Contents
 Any test to be executed should be stored under *\integration folder*.
 Current project is configured to only consider *.feature files* as tests, but this can be updated to include for example standard Cypress tests (see later in config).
-In complement,

 ### [Integration folder](https://github.com/DanielJR78/cypress-cucumber-sample/tree/main/cypress/integration)
 Any *.feature file* should have an associated folder with the *same name* which contains specific steps and classes in *.js files*.